 Carols in the Park

 This mountain Canadian Christmas concert in Banff Avenue Square is held multiple times in November and December.
 It is where you can come with family and be merry while listening to Christmas music.
 The concerts are all free, but dress warmly as it will be chilly!

 Another great way to spend Christmas in Banff is to go dog sledding!
 Discover Banff Tours runs dog sledding adventures at Lake Louise and in Canmore.

-We’ve done this four separate times and it’s always an amazing experience.
-What I particularly love is how quiet the ride is with only the sound of the dog teams steps against the snow
+We’ve done this four separate times, and it’s always a fantastic experience.
+What I particularly love is how quiet the ride is, with only the sound of the dog teams steps against the snow